SAP-samples/teched2025-AD161/exercises/ex1/README.md

 ## Exercise 1.1 - Create xflights project

-After completing these steps you will have the basic project structure of the xflights app.
+After completing these steps, you will have the basic project structure of the xflights app.

 1. In VS Code, open a terminal.